Parent seeks help for young child’s nighttime wanderingBy Pediatric Psychologists Melissa Campbell and Elizabeth Pulliam

 Sleep hygiene strategies

-These guides include some basic “sleep hygiene” steps you can take to prepare your child for better sleep and a successful night.
+Steps you can take to prepare your child for a successful nights sleep

 A visual schedule